dianneadelgado/CRM-Data-Quality-Automation/README.md

 Project Overview

-AI Data Cleaner MVP is an automation workflow that cleans, validates, standardizes, and deduplicates business data using a combination of rule-based processing and local AI models.
+CRM Data Quality Automation is an automation workflow that cleans, validates, standardizes, and deduplicates business data using a combination of rule-based processing and local AI models.

 The workflow is designed to reduce manual spreadsheet cleanup and improve data quality before importing data into CRM, ERP, or analytics systems.